+ECI 350 3

-ECI/CJ 350 3 Law of Economic Crime
+Law of Economic Crime

 Economic Crime Investigation focuses on those complex crimes designed to bring financial rewards to the offender.
-The course will examine substantive and procedural law affecting financial institutions, commercial businesses and their agents and employees in

-relation to economic and businessrelated crimes.
-This course will

-identify criminal statutes and case

-law applicable to economic crimes,

-and through a study of these will give

-students a thorough knowledge of

-the elements required to successfully

-identify, investigate and prosecute
+The course will examine substantive and procedural law affecting financial institutions, commercial businesses and their agents and employees in relation to economic and business- related crimes.
+This course will identify criminal statutes and case law applicable to economic crimes, and through a study of these will give students a thorough knowledge of the elements required to successfully identify, investigate and prosecute economic crimes.
+Prerequisite: Upper division status or permission of the department.

-economic crimes.